Arb-aya/JavascriptSnake/README.md

 - [https://autoprefixer.github.io/](https://autoprefixer.github.io/) Used to add browser specific prefixes to my css.

 - [https://validator.w3.org/](https://validator.w3.org/) Used to validate the HTML of the site.

+-[https://realfavicongenerator.net](https://realfavicongenerator.net) Used to generate fav icons and code to use them.

 ## Testing